Brian-Autieri/code-quiz/README.md

 ## Description

 The purpose of this project was to create a code quiz so that users can test their knowledge of JavaScript.
-The goal of this quiz is to get a highscore by answering as many questions correctly before the time runs out.
-When the user clicks on the "Start Quiz" button, they are presented with a series of multiple choice questions.
+The goal of this quiz is to get a highscore by answering as many multiple choice questions correctly before the time runs out.
+When the user clicks on the "Start Quiz" button, they are presented with a series of multiple choice questions and a timer counting down from 75 seconds.
 When a question is answered correctly, the webpage will display "Correct!" and if the wrong answer is selected, "Wrong!" will appear and deduct 15 seconds from the timer.

 ## Usage